Bear Grylls: Bear Grylls: Wild Reckoning

+A sixteen-part series for the BBC addressing family and friendship relationship issues with therapeutic solutions including survivalist challenges.
+It began broadcast on 23 February 2026.

 Motivational speaking

 Outside of TV, Grylls works as a motivational speaker, giving speeches worldwide to corporations, churches, schools, and other organisations.

 Be Military Fit

 Bear Grylls Ventures and NM Capital purchased British Military Fitness in September 2018 and re-branded as "Be Military Fit with Bear Grylls", to retain the existing abbreviation BMF.
 The company runs outdoor group fitness classes in 140 public parks and outdoor spaces across the United Kingdom.
 The classes are led by former or serving members of the British Armed Forces with recognised fitness training qualifications.
 It is Europe's largest outdoor fitness company.